pusher/pusher-http-dotnet/README.md

-# Pusher .NET HTTP API library
+# Pusher Channels .NET HTTP API library

 [![Build Status](https://travis-ci.org/pusher/pusher-http-dotnet.svg?branch=master)](https://travis-ci.org/pusher/pusher-http-dotnet)

-This is a .NET library for interacting with the Pusher HTTP API.
+This is a .NET library for interacting with the Pusher Channels HTTP API.

-Registering at <http://pusher.com> and use the application credentials within your app as shown below.
+Registering at <http://pusher.com/channels> and use the application credentials within your app as shown below.

-Comprehensive documentation can be found at <http://pusher.com/docs/>.
+Comprehensive documentation can be found at <http://pusher.com/docs/channels>.

 ## Installation